bermarte/app-theme/development-strategy.md

 * Copy the flexbox css file inside the css folder, stage the changes and commit
 * Push the branch to GitHub and create the same branch online
 `git push origin css`
+* Pull request, merge css branch in the master branch (in GitHub)
+* checkout master and pull locally
 ...